5741 River Rd, Niagara Falls, ON L2G 3K9

 Note that the project end date cannot be later than December 31, 2022.

-Identify and describe how your organization meets at least one of the following program parameters: From the three options listed, select the option(s) that most accurately applies to your organization (refer to Who can apply).
+Identify and describe how your organization meets at least one of the following program parameters: From the three options listed, select the option(s) that most accurately applies to your organization.
 You must select at least one option.

 In the textbox, explain your selection(s).
 Your description should clearly outline how this project aligns with the criteria of the program.